chkp-tommers/sase-ai-marketplace/memory-bank/productContext.md

 # Product Context

-_Why this project exists, the problems it solves, and user experience goals._

-## Problem Statement

 There is a need for a simple, accessible AI tools marketplace that can be hosted and maintained as a static website, without the complexity of backend infrastructure.